 | ↑ |

-- Somehow 2020 for me was my best year as well as my worst year, due to PaR and Corona.
+- Somehow 2020 for me was a good year as well as a bad year, due to PaR and Corona.

 The Booklet is ready for publishing and continuos improvement, and The Book now got